 Doheny State Beach Campground

-One hundred twenty-two dark and dry RV sites.
-Sites 37 through 94 are premium sites which are about ten feet from the water’s edge.
-Each site has a picnic table and a campfire ring.
-Campground amenities include a dump station, five restroom/shower areas, a hiking/biking area, and an amphitheater.
+The gorgeous Doheny State Beach Campground boasts 121 fabulous campsites right on the beach.
+Sites 37 through 94 are premium sites, which are about ten feet from the water’s edge.
+Each site has a picnic table and a campfire ring with a grill for cooking.
+The maximum length for RVs and trailers is 35 feet, so if your rig is bigger than that, you need to make other arrangements.
+Campground amenities include a dump station, five modern restrooms with running water, shower houses, a hiking and biking area, and an amphitheater.

+Pets are welcome but must be properly restrained and supervised at all times while you are here.
+Although there are no bearproof food boxes provided, it is recommended that you keep your food and other scented items in a lockbox or your vehicle.
 There are some shrubs between the sites for a little privacy, but mostly, people come here for the views.
-So don't count on feeling like you have the place all to yourself, especially in the summer.
+So, don't count on feeling like you have the place all to yourself, especially in the summer.
 You won't.
 There is also a train line that runs right past the site.
 But it's all worth it for the chance to camp right on the beach, with a fire pit and picnic table just on the edge of the sand.

 Seasonal activities in Doheny State Beach

 Back in the Beach Boys days in the late 1960s, the waves at Doheny State Beach were big, rough, and only for experts or people-watchers.
 But then along came Dana Point Harbor and a few breakwaters just off the coast.
-So, the tidal wave-type experience is gone.
+So, now, the tidal wave-type experience is gone.
 But there are still some of the best rides in the state here, especially in the Indicator and the Boneyard.
-If you have a long board, the experience is even better.
+If you have a longboard, the experience is even better.
 To surf the Boneyard, catch a southern swell.
-You should probably avoid this area during low tide, because it gets pretty rocky.
-The Indicator is farther out and not as susceptible to the tides, but it is a longer ride.
+You should probably avoid this area during low tide because it gets pretty rocky.
+The Indicator is farther out and not as susceptible to the waves, but it is a longer ride.
 In terms of surf areas, honorable mention goes to Second Spot and Creekmouth.

 Surf and Art Festival

-This festival normally takes place in the late spring.
+This festival usually takes place in late spring.
 The 1960s longboard contest is always quite a treat.
 But it’s not just a welcome-summer surf party.
-This Festival highlights local artists and local food.
-There’s usually Polynesian dancing as well, for those who want to become the next YouTube sensation.
-You may also want to check out the Kona Beer Garden.
-We don’t know anything about it from personal experience.
-A friend of a friend said it was a good time.
+This festival highlights local artists and local food.
+There’s usually Polynesian dancing as well, for those who want to try to become the next YouTube sensation.
+You may also want to check out the Kona Beer Garden as many visitors claim that it is a great place to relax after a long day on the beach.

-In 2014, the California Parks and Recreation Department gave Doheny State Beach’s visitors’ center an extreme makeover.
-Updates include nicer facilities, a world-class aquarium, and various marine life displays.
-The park store has a new home in the visitors’ center as well.
-This facility is located right behind the picnic area.
+In 2014, the California Parks and Recreation Department gave Doheny State Beach’s Visitor Center an extreme makeover.
+Updates included nicer facilities, a world-class aquarium, and various marine life displays.
+You’ll also find a tide pool, five ocean environment tanks with real ocean critters, and other displays of wildlife you may see in the area.
+The park store has a new home in the Visitors Center as well.
+This facility is located right behind the picnic area near the park entrance on Dana Point Harbor Drive.

 Roughly 250,000 visitors a year enjoy over sixty maritime history and marine biology exhibits.
-If that sounds dull, just wait until you check out the two historic tall sailing ships or the oceanography research ship.
-Experience marine life at one of the cutting-edge teaching labs, the Maddie James Seaside Learning Center, or the adjacent Marine Life Conservation Area.
+If that sounds dull, wait until you check out the two historic tall sailing ships or the oceanography research ship.
+Visitors can experience marine life at one of the cutting-edge teaching labs, the Maddie James Seaside Learning Center, or the adjacent Marine Life Conservation Area.
 In 2016, the Ocean Institute was named the area’s best nonprofit organization, and that’s quite an accomplishment.

 Festival of the Whales

+Be sure to pack the binoculars in the RV before heading to this excellent California beach.
 One of the longest-running events at Doheny State Beach occurs every year in early March.
 For two weekends, visitors get up close and personal with whales and dolphins.
 The tour is family owned and operated, so your guide is knowledgeable and passionate.
 If the weather is bad or the marine life is uncooperative, your next trip is free.
+Other activities during the festivals include sand sculpting, a street fair, and a pizza party, to name a few.